iainmcgin/AppAuth-Demo/README.md

 This app demonstrate the use of the
 [AppAuth for Android](https://github.com/openid/AppAuth-Android/)
 library to interact with four identity providers (IDPs): Facebook, GitHub, Google and Microsoft.
-While Google supports the current best-practices for OAuth2 from mobile devices (specifically, public clients and PKCE), the other providers do not:
+While Google and Microsoft support the current best-practices for OAuth2 from mobile devices (specifically, public clients and PKCE), the other providers do not:

-- All require the use of client secrets in order to acquire a refresh token.
+- Github and Facebook require the use of client secrets in order to acquire a refresh token.
 The use of the implicit flow to acquire short lived access tokens is generally unacceptable for mobile apps, as frequent usage of custom tabs to acquire new access tokens will disrupt the user experience.

-- All require that the redirect URI be an https URL.
+- Github and Facebook require that the redirect URI be an https URL.
 Prior to Android M, this would require the use of an "interstitial" web page to be used that could collect the response of the authorization request and forward it to the app via a custom scheme URI.
 With Android M and above this is less of an